-Even if you carefully chose your immigration attorney, he or she may have made mistakes that affected the outcome of your case.
-These mistakes can include failing to respond to requests for evidence, not submitting the required documentation along with your application, or not competently explaining options available to you in removal proceedings.
+Even if you carefully chose your immigration attorney, he or she might have made mistakes that negatively affected the outcome of your case.
+Common mistakes clients complain of include the attorney failing to respond to requests for evidence, not submitting the required documentation along with the immigration application, or not competently explaining options available in removal proceedings.

-A classic example of ineffective assistance is when an attorney misses an important deadline that makes you ineligible for an immigration benefit.
-For example, your attorney forgets to submit an application for asylum within one year of your arrival in the United States, and the asylum officer or Immigration Judge finds that you are ineligible because of an unreasonable delay in filing.
-He or she may have also completed forms incorrectly, made false statements on your behalf, or presented fake documents with your application.
+A classic example of ineffective assistance is when an attorney misses an important deadline that makes someone ineligible for an immigration benefit.
+For example, let's say your attorney forgets to submit an application for asylum within one year of your arrival in the United States, and the asylum officer or Immigration Judge finds that you are ineligible because of an unreasonable delay in filing.
+Your attorney might have also completed forms incorrectly, made false statements on your behalf, or presented fake documents with your application.

 An attorney’s failure to warn clients about the immigration consequences of pleading guilty or no contest to criminal charges is also considered ineffective assistance of counsel.
-However, your criminal case must not be considered “final” (unable to be appealed on ineffective assistance grounds) in order to benefit.
-For more on this, see “Immigration Risks of Pleading Guilty or No Contest.”
+However, your criminal case must not be considered “final” (unable to be appealed on ineffective assistance grounds) in order to benefit from this.
+For more on this, see Immigration Risks of Pleading Guilty or No Contest.

-But don't be too quick to assume that your attorney made mistakes just because you did not receive the benefit you requested.
-Sometimes an attorney does everything right, but your application is denied anyways.
-Immigration law can be very complicated and immigration officials and judges have discretionary powers to deny immigration benefits and relief whenever they see fit.
+But don't be too quick to assume that your attorney made mistakes just because you did not receive the benefit you hoped for and requested.
+Sometimes an attorney does everything right, but the application is denied anyways.
+Immigration law is extremely complicated and in many types of cases, immigration officials and judges have discretionary powers to deny benefits and relief whenever they see fit.

+Still, a simple mistake is not necessarily “ineffective assistance of counsel” or even evidence of malpractice.
 If your attorney made a small mistake that was not the reason for the denial of your application, it will likely not be enough to rise to the level of ineffective assistance of counsel.
 For example, if your attorney included your incorrect address on your application for an employment visa and the visa is subsequently denied on other grounds, you cannot reopen your case based on ineffective assistance of counsel.
 It is also unlikely that the typo would be enough for a successful claim of malpractice.

-However, if your visa was denied because you didn’t meet the educational requirements, and your attorney told you that you would qualify for the work visa based on the information that you provided, you may be able to get other forms of relief such as a refund of legal fees and application fees.
+However, if your visa was denied because you clearly didn’t meet the basic educational requirements, and your attorney told you that you would qualify for the work visa based on the information that you provided, you might be able to get other forms of relief, such as a refund of legal fees and application fees.

 Unfortunately, the courts have held that if you knew that your representative was not licensed to practice law and you hired him or her regardless, you cannot reopen your case based on “ineffective assistance of counsel.”
-If the consultant falsely represented himself or herself to be a lawyer, you may be able to bring a claim of ineffective assistance.
+If the consultant falsely represented himself or herself to be a lawyer, you might be able to bring a claim of ineffective assistance.

 If you suspect that that your attorney provided you with ineffective assistance that led to the denial of a benefit you otherwise would have qualified for, you should talk to an experienced immigration attorney as soon as possible.
-You should not attempt to fix what your former attorney did wrong on your own.
+Do not attempt to fix what your former attorney did wrong on your own.
 A good immigration attorney can investigate your case, review any submissions for errors, and determine whether or not your original attorney was licensed to practice law.

 Once you have a professional opinion about the mistakes your former attorney made, you will want to “fix” your case and try to achieve any legal remedies or compensation available to you.
-If you have been the victim of ineffective assistance of counsel, you may be able to reopen your case, even if the deadline for appeal has passed.
-The Matter of Lozada case set forth the requirements for noncitizens who claim they have been unfairly prejudiced by ineffective assistance of counsel.
+If you have been the victim of ineffective assistance of counsel, you might be able to reopen your case, even if the deadline for appeal has passed.
+The Matter of Lozada case set forth the requirements for noncitizens who claim to have been unfairly prejudiced by ineffective assistance of counsel.
 You must:

 In addition, if your attorney provided you with ineffective assistance in removal (deportation) proceedings, you should file an attorney complaint with the Executive Office for Immigration Review (EOIR).
 The agency will review the allegations and determine whether they are serious enough to sanction the attorney by taking away his or her right to represent clients in Immigration Court proceedings.